hbdmapi/huobi_sdk_Python/README.md

 # to do something
 ```

+### Request

+In this SDK, the response is the dict type or None.
+More detail to see: https://docs.huobigroup.com/docs/spot/v1/en/

 ### Response

 In this SDK, the response is the json data.
+More detail to see: https://docs.huobigroup.com/docs/spot/v1/en/